dudinda/External-Merge-Sorting/README.md

 4. [Strategy to merge a file 10 GB / Time in a local environment](#strategy-to-merge-a-file-10-gb)
 5. [Created with](#created-with)
 ***

 ## Console Interface
-The program provides a console interface with the two verbs [g]enerate and [s]ort to generate a file size of N (kb) and to sort
+The software provides a console interface with two verbs: [g]enerate, [s]ort for every program.

 ```powershell
 .\TestTask.exe --help